 Did you know on average, elementary school kids get six to eight colds a year?
 Did you also know the germiest place at school is not the bathroom but the drinking fountain?
 Now that fall is officially here, how are you and your kids preparing for the upcoming cold and flu season?
-As a September baby, fall is my favorite season because it’s a season of intimate family gatherings, meaningful holidays and delicious fall recipes.
-However, I don’t miss the sickness that comes home from school and today I wanted to provide you with these important safety reminders in partnership with KnowYourOTC’s.org.
+As a September baby, fall is my favorite season.
+It’s a season of intimate family gatherings, meaningful holidays and delicious fall recipes.
+However, I don’t miss the sickness that comes home from school.
+Today, I wanted to provide you with these important safety reminders in partnership with KnowYourOTC’s.org.

 Here are 5 important tips to keep your family protected during the upcoming cold and flu season.

 1. Give medicine according to your kids’ weight, not age

 If your child has a fever and you’re treating their symptoms with an OTC pain reliever, remember to dose them based on their weight, not their age.
 Find additional helpful tips from KnowYourOTC’s.org on how to safely treat a fever and be confident you are safely dosing your child.

 If you find yourself wondering, “Should I send my child to school?” one morning, this is a helpful read from TODAY Parents, which can be a nice resource in addition to school guidelines.